publiclab/plots2/README.md

 ### phantomjs for javascript tests

-We are using `jasmine-rails` gem for javascript tests which require phantomjs for headless testing.
+We are using `jasmine-rails` gem for the optional javascript tests (run with `rake spec:javascript`) which require `phantomjs` for headless testing (i.e. on the commandline, not with a browser).
 Generally the **phantomjs gem** gets installed along with the `jasmine-rails` gem.
 If the package installation for the gem fails you can use [this script](https://github.com/codeship/scripts/blob/master/packages/phantomjs.sh) to install it.

-But some architectures don't support the phantomjs gem.
-For those you have to run phantomjs via its binary.You can find the installation instructions in its official [build documentation](http://phantomjs.org/build.html).
+But some architectures (Linux!) aren't supported by the phantomjs gem.
+For those you have to run phantomjs via a native binary.You can find the installation instructions in its official [build documentation](http://phantomjs.org/build.html).
 For Ubuntu/debian based system you can follow [these instructions](https://gist.github.com/julionc/7476620) or use the script mentioned there.
 On successful installation you can see the version number of phantomjs with the `phantomjs -v` command.
 For the binary to work properly with `jasmine-rails` change the line 52 on _spec/javascripts/support/jasmine.yml_ to `use_phantom_gem: false`.

 Please report any error regarding phantomjs installation in the github issue tracker.
-We will try to solve it as fast as possible.
+We will try to help you out as soon as we can!

 ### Solr search engine